pmaier983/Blog/README.md

 ## TODO

-- Add an interactive counter button that increments an "I was here" button, and connects to my planetscale db -
+- [ ] Add an interactive counter button that increments an "I was here" button, and connects to my planetscale db
+- [ ] Build a home page based on some Dalle Mocks
+- [ ] Create a page that just lists projects
+- [ ] Create a page that has a bunch of cool links & descriptions
+- [ ] Also create a single demo blog